-When considering indoor coverage the cell edge is not a smooth curve at a given radius from the base station location.
-Rather, multiple cell edges exist at various points within the cell, typically inside buildings and behind terrain obstructions.
-Therefore, the assumptions made about the correct allowance for in-building penetration loss affect users both near and far from the cell site location.
-Typically link budgets assume 15dB penetration loss at 2100Mhz as used by Holma and Toskala (2006) and in many vendor link budgets.
+When considering indoor coverage, the cell edge is not a smooth curve at a given radius from the base station location.
+In point of fact, multiple cell edges exist at various points within the cell, typically inside buildings and behind terrain obstructions.
+Therefore, the assumptions made about the correct allowance for in-building penetration loss affect users both near to and far from the cell site location.
+Typically, link budgets assume 15dB penetration loss at 2100Mhz, as used by Holma and Toskala (2006) and in many vendor link budgets.

 Holma, H., Toskala, T., 2004.
 HSDPA/HSUPA for UMTS.
 Wiley. p.
 189

 Berg, J.E., In: Damosso, E., Ed., 1999.
 Digital Mobile Radio Towards Future Generation Systems, European